 A.W.
 Beattie Career Center has a Beattie Assistance Team (B.A.T.) led by our school counselor Mrs. Zylinski.
 BAT helps remove learning barriers to help students succeed academically and in other facets of their life.
-The team is comprised of the school counselor, principal, other faculty members, and a school based therapist from UPMC.
+The team is comprised of the school counselor, principal, other faculty members, and a school based therapist from AHN.

 Once a referral is received by the team, we work with the home district, student, and their family to make sure they have the extra support they need to succeed.
 Students who choose to participate in the B.A.T. process will have an opportunity to meet with the school based therapist one-on-one or in a small group setting during school hours at Beattie.
 This extra support is highly revered by both students and staff.